 - General information: personal and contact details (name, date/place of birth, postal and email addresses, phone number, skype address).
 A proof of current residence has to be uploaded (utility or telephone bill, receipt for rent paid within the past 6 months) and an emergency contact (name, place of residence, phone number and email address) needs to be provided.

 - Scholarship information: applicants are asked to disclose whether or not they wish to apply to one of the EMJMD scholarship and if they already have or are planning to apply to other scholarships (which one(s), deadlines of application, expected date of results).
-In order to evaluate the type of EMJMD scholarship you can be eligible to, applicants will have to state if they are coming from a Programme or a Partner country.
-In case the applicant originates from a Partner country, He/She will have to disclose if He/She has carried out his/her main activity (studies, training or work) in a programme country for more than a total of 12 months between 15 January 2012 and 15 January 2017.
+In order to evaluate the type of EMJMD scholarship you can be eligible to, applicants will have to indicate if they are coming from a Programme or a Partner country.
+Please be aware that applicants from Partner countries will be considered as Programme countries applicants if they carried out their main activity (studies, training or work) in a Programme country for more than a total of 12 months within the past 5 years.

 - Participating countries: nationality (copy of identity card to download), selection between programme and partner countries.